 Art and culture in Noblessner

 Stop in for a good coffee and admire the art at Staapli Art Gallery.
-Navitrolla Gallery features the eclectic work of the beloved Estonian artist with the same name.
 Kai Art Centre located in the waterfront old factory building is home to a stunning exhibition space, auditorium, and several eateries.
 PROTO Invention Factory, where virtual reality brings history alive.